-Produced by Hanna-Barbera, The Gary Coleman Show focused on the continue adventures of apprentice guardian angel Andy (Coleman) as his supervisor Angelica (Jennifer Darling) sent him down to perform assigned good deeds in the town of Oakville.
-Hampering his efforts most of the time was a being known as Hornswoggle (Sidney Miller), who would trick Andy into making the wrong choices and having to clean up the resulting mess afterwards (although, Andy was quite capable of fouling up himself).
+Produced by Hanna-Barbera and Zephyr Productions, one of the studios behind the film, The Gary Coleman Show focused on the continuing adventures of apprentice guardian angel Andy (Coleman) as his supervisor Angelica (Jennifer Darling) sent him down to perform assigned good deeds in the town of Oakville.
+Hampering his efforts most of the time was a being known as Hornswoggle (Sidney Miller), who would trick Andy into making the wrong choices and having to clean up the resulting mess afterwards (although, Andy was quite capable of fouling things up himself).
 To make matters worse Hornswoggle was invisible to Angelica, leading her to doubt his existence in Andy’s explanations.
-On Earth, Andy would remove his halo to become visible to his friends and appear human.
-Donning it again allowed him to access his angelic powers.

 |Angelica is unable to see Hornswoggle.|